lovingyugs/One-Step-Algo-Project/README.md

 The Game is implemented using cpp and to see proper graphics you must run it on turboc.
 Just copy all the files in bin directory and that's all!
+Do not forget to change your init graphics BGI path.